Stop Living Life Through The Lens Of Your Camera

 “Our kids will want to see our travels one day” he said.

 My response was that I didn’t want to experience the beauty in front of me through the lens of a camera.
 I wanted to feel and experience the moment as is.
 My mind would carry the detailed images for me.

 Cherishing adventures in the moment is something I had lost as an entrepreneur.
 I felt that if I didn’t have picture evidence, it never happened in the eyes of those I would share my stories with.
 So I began spending these precious moments behind the lens of my camera trying to get that perfect shot – and to be honest, most of the time it would take me like 50 shots to get it ‘right’.

 What began to happen was that I didn’t have those detailed memories anymore.
 I missed out on the true experience, the in-the-moment experience.
 I relied on these pictures to remind me of what my adventure was like – what the beach looked like, how the sand felt between my toes, the emotions I carried, etc.

 Eventually, it just began to feel so forced and was becoming ridiculous.
-I would be out enjoying a great meal with my husband with this absolutely stunning dish in front of me and breathtaking sunset, and after I took a bite I’d think, Oh no!
+It was not uncommon for me to be out enjoying a great meal with my husband with an absolutely stunning dish in front of me and breathtaking sunset, and after digging in and taking a bite I’d think, Oh no!
 I forgot to take a picture first!
-(I know I’m not the only one!)

 No longer am I available to spend precious moments and unbelievable experiences behind the lens of a camera in order to prove to the world that this is in fact my life.